-- Team Knitting: The work from the point of view of collaboration could be achieved to a great extent.
+Team Knitting: The work from the point of view of collaboration in the workplace could be achieved to a great extent.
 But team knitting that brings people together (naturally possible in a real workplace) may not be easy and could require occasional travel.

 Remote Tech Team Management Tools